Learn to Speak Excellent Spanish with 6 Entertaining Methods

 Consistency really is the key to make sure the word and sound connection is activated in your head at least once a week, if not more!

 Want some recommendations from yours truly?
-For LAS, watch “También la lluvia” (Even the Rain) and for CS watch “Mar Adentro” (The Sea Inside), both available on Netflix with the subtitle option.
+Watch “También la lluvia” (Even the Rain) on Netflix with subtitles.
 If you’re a beginner, stick to watching the same movie a couple times within the same month!

 5. Pair Audiobooks with Physical Books

 It’s easier than it sounds!
-Check out Audible for a wide variety of Spanish audiobooks, from both Latin America and Spain.
-If your pockets allow you, try to buy your book on Amazon.es to have the physical book out while you listen to the audiobook recording.
+Audible has a wide variety of Spanish audiobooks, from both Latin America and Spain.
+If your pockets allow you, you can also search on Amazon.es for the physical book so you can read along while you listen to the audiobook recording.
 Having physical pages in front of you keeps you focused, on-task and also reinforces sound-word recognition.

 ¡Hasta la próxima, amigos!
 (Until next time, friends!)